 You may also be able to download paid anti-virus software for free via your internet service provider.

 It’s so easy to push the “buy” button for that 99-cent app.
 But more often than not, we’ve spent money on something we either won’t use or could have gotten free.

 Do some research before you buy an app.
 There are plenty of great free iPhone apps and Android apps.

-What do you think of our tips?
+What everyday items would you add to this list?
 Share your thoughts below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.